Close-up photograph of colorful microplastics on finger tips with gray background.

 Challenge

-Addressing a critical unmet need in environmental sensing, Triple Ring Technologies designed a fieldable, portable microplastics sensor system.
+Addressing a critical unmet need in environmental sensing, Triple Ring Technologies supported the integration of a fieldable, portable microplastics sensor system.
 The system enables quantitation of plastic particles in aqueous environmental samples and separates plastics from non-plastics for subsequent polymer identification.
 Triple Ring experts created an integrated and miniaturized unit that replaced a high-end instrument in a benchtop system.
 This unit was designed to successfully count microplastics under conditions expected in field use – not only measuring plastic but also working correctly in the presence of interferents, such as air bubbles and non-plastics (biological particles, sand, silt, and other non-organic materials).

 Outcomes